 The mark on the course is evaluated as follows:

-• Quizes in lecture time: 20% (1test/session, total 10 tests, bonus marks may be available): lowest score is dropped and replaced by the average of the rest of the quiz scores (this makes it possible to skip a quiz -in case of illness, or force majeure!)
+• On-line quizzes right after lecture time: 20% (1 test/session, total 10 tests, bonus marks available): lowest score is dropped and replaced by the average of the rest of the quiz scores

 • Homework 20% (1set/topic, total 5 tests, marked out 110 ).